Dheerajmadhukar/back-me-up/README.md

 ## Tool Description

 Back-Me-Up is a powerful shell script tool designed to automate the bug bounty process by collecting URLs from internet archive data and searching for sensitive data leakage in the form of juicy extensions.
-The tool utilizes multiple tools, including `gau`, `gauplus`, `katana`, and `waybackurls` to streamline the process.
+The tool utilizes multiple tools, including `gau`, `gauplus`, `cariddi`, `waymore`, `gospider`, `crawley`, `hakrawler`,`katana`, and `waybackurls` to streamline the process.

 ## Prerequisites and Installation [Don't worry, back-me-up take care of this!!!]